-Carrot Cake Baked Oat Muffins Recipe (6 SmartPoints)
+Carrot Cake Baked Oat Muffins Recipe (6 SmartPoints on Blue)

 Maybe there’s such a thing as too much chocolate at Easter?
 I love my baked oats any time of the year, but last Easter I really enjoyed making this carrot cake version of my usual baked oats recipe.
 I’ll definitely be making them again this year, and here’s the recipe in case you want to as well.

 - A splash of milk

 - 1 tsp natural sweetener

 - 1 small carrot, topped, tailed and finely grated.

 - Preheat your oven to Gas Mark 6 / 200° Celsius.

 - Place all the ingredients together in a large mug or bowl.
 Make sure all the ingredients are incorporated and mixed well.

 - Spoon into lined muffin tins, ceramic bakeware or silicone moulds.
 I love using my Easter Themed Silicone Moulds for fun.

 - Bake in the oven for around 20mins, until they are firm but springy.
 Allow to cool before removing from the tins or moulds.